LuanTa-CSUN/UnityGCS-SARWAI/README.md

 It is a colaborative work that is being completed by the E2SH team in colaboration with Human Factors, Human Machine Teaming, and Control and Mapping teams.
 Conducted under the supervision of Seyed Sajjadi who is in charge of overal management and oversees operations of the GCS design.

-Our current GCS desgin (3.0 - Dec.
-2017) implents:
+Our current GCS design (3.0 - Dec.
+2017) implements:
   - Live Video Feed
   - Live audio streaming (both sending and receiving)
   - Implementations for pubishing data to Ros Operating System (ROS) via RosBridge